ajschulz/website/_posts/2024-04-19-curriculum.md

 ---
-title: A Seed Dispersal Game: Curriculum for teaching plant domestication and adaptation
+title: A Seed Dispersal Game - Curriculum for teaching plant domestication and adaptation
 author: aimee-schulz
 ---